Chap 1 Exercises

 question id: convert-4

-Exercise 4 There are about 60 km in 100 miles.
+Exercise 4 There are about 100 km in 60 miles.
 What is the corresponding conversion factor from km to miles?
-(Make sure to give units.)

 question id: km-to-miles

-Exercise 5 How could you specify the difference between two points on a 2-dimensional space such as a table-top?
-Make sure to give appropriate units.
+Exercise 5 How could you specify the position of a point relative to a marker on a 2-dimensional space such as a table-top?
+Make sure to give an appropriate unit.

 question id: 2-d-difference

-Exercise 6 How could you specify the difference between two points in a 3-dimensional space such as a room?
-Make sure to give appropriate units.
+Exercise 6 How could you specify the position of a point relative to a marker in a 3-dimensional space such as a room?
+Make sure to give an appropriate unit.

 question id: 3-d-difference